-As you know from instagram, we visited Croatia recently and as you could probably tell from the numerous photos we kept posting, Croatia is an amazing place to visit!
-It’s very little wonder why it’s quickly becoming a favourite holiday destination for quite a lot of travellers.
+As you know from Instagram, we visited Croatia recently and as you could probably tell from the numerous photos we kept posting, Croatia is an amazing place to visit!
+It’s very little wonder why it’s quickly becoming a favourite holiday destination for quite a lot of us.

-The easiest way for me to describe how beautiful this island is, is probably to tell you the many reasons why you’ll end up falling in love with Solta island in Croatia!
+The easiest way for me to describe how beautiful this island is is probably to tell you the many reasons why you’ll end up falling in love with Solta, one of the gorgeous islands in Croatia!

 1.)
 These beautiful little seaside villages and amazing beaches

 2.)
 The historic buildings

 4.) … and the amazing houses in these villages which are so reminiscent of villages in the south of France.

 5.)
 The bees!
 Croatians love their bees are rightly so – bees are good for the environment and their honey is one of better natural sugars to have! 🙂